cmccloud/helm-project/README.md

 </p>
 <hr>

-## Features
+## Notable Features
-* Inherits from included helm sources. e.g. act on project buffers using any of the helm buffer actions, open project-files with root as you could when using helm file actions.
+* Inherits from built-in helm sources. e.g. act on project buffers using any of the helm buffer actions, open project files with root as you could when using helm file actions.
+Search within open project buffers using the `@` prefix, just as you could when using `helm-mini` or `helm-buffers-list`.

-* Supports project.el external roots.
-If your project definition supports multiple roots, search across them all at once.
+* Supports project.el external roots: If your project definition supports multiple roots, search and act across all of them at once.

 ## Links
 [Helm Homepage](https://github.com/emacs-helm/helm)